DavidBP014/holbertonschool-AirBnB_clone/README.md

 # holbertonschool-AirBnB_clone

-Project developed by Angela Vergara and Juan Esteban Correa as part of the foundations program at Holberton School.
+Project developed by Juan Ballesteros and Leyner Lopez as part of the foundations program at Holberton School.

 It's purpose is to help the student understand: